AckeeCZ/gatsby-starter-internationalized/README.md

 ### Languages

-Languages list is in `src/i18n/languages.js`.
-Elements of array has attrs:
+Language list is in `src/i18n/languages.js`.
+Elements of array have following attributes:

--   locale - key to identify your locale,
+-   locale - a key to identify your locale,
--   label - pretty name of your locale to display in list or buttons in your UI.
+-   label - a locale name,
--   default - if true it is fallback language for app.
+-   default - a flag if the language is default,
--   routes - an object with translations for app routes
+-   routes - an object with translations for app routes,

 Example: